 The clone that is most commonly grown now is often called Savagnin blanc.
 It is particularly known for its role for the production of the rather idiosyncratic vin jaune in the Jura Region of Eastern France.

 After the mistake was discovered grape growers and wine makers were faced with a choice, whether to persist with Savagnin or to graft their vines over to something else.
-Fortunately many had already made a couple of vintages and were impressed enough to continue with Savagnin.
+Fortunately many had already made a couple of vintages and were impressed enough with the wines to continue with Savagnin.

 Australian dry white wines from this variety are often excellent, crisp and light bodied, ideal with appetisers or seafood.
 They are very similar in style at least to the best Albarino wines from north west Spain.

 As the wines can't be labelled as "Albarino".
 The name Savagnin is similar to Sauvignon and hence causes confusion.
-Some winemakers us fantasy names, for example Soumah use Saverro, and Dalfarras use Savinno.
+Some winemakers use fantasy names, for example Soumah use Saverro, and Dalfarras use Savinno.

 Get your copy of